linkedin/transport/README.md

 which is currently not part of Presto's SPI architecture.
 You can find the patch [here](transportable-udfs-documentation/transport-udfs-presto.patch) and apply it before deploying your UDFs jar to the Presto engine.

-## Contributions
+## Contributing
 The project is under active development and we welcome contributions of different forms:

-* Contributing new general-purpose Transportable UDFs (e.g., Machine Learning UDFs, Spatial UDFs, Linear Algebra UDFs, etc).
+* Contributing new general-purpose Transport UDFs (e.g., Machine Learning UDFs, Spatial UDFs, Linear Algebra UDFs, etc).

 * Contributing new platform support.